Agricultural Literacy Curriculum Matrix

 brooding: to sit on eggs in order to hatch them

-clutch: a brood, or the group of eggs incubated together
+clutch: a brood, or a group of eggs incubated together

 humidity: the amount of moisture in the air